arrinal/ios-clean-architecture-project/README.md

 # Weather App - Clean Architecture with SwiftUI

 A weather application built using SwiftUI and following Clean Architecture principles.
-The app demonstrates the implementation of SOLID principles, dependency injection, and reactive programming with Combine.
+The app demonstrates the implementation of SOLID principles, dependency injection, and reactive programming with Combine, backed by a Swift Vapor backend service.

 ## Features

-- View weather information for multiple cities
+- View current weather information for cities
-- Add new cities through search
+- Search and add new cities
-- View detailed weather information including hourly forecasts
+- View detailed weather forecasts
 - View weather statistics (temperature, humidity, wind speed)
 - Persistent storage of favorite cities
 - Offline support for previously loaded cities
+- Backend service for API handling and data transformation

 ## Architecture